Chapter 8. Working with clusters

 Create a YAML file similar to the following:

-- A required environment variable letting the cluster capacity tool know that it is running inside a cluster as a pod.
+Specifies a required environment variable that indicates the Cluster Capacity Tool is running inside a cluster as a pod.

 Run the cluster capacity image as a job in a pod by running the following command: